PiggyPiglet/DocDex/README.md

 When running the jar, a web server will be spun up on the port & host specified in the config.
 The route `/index` will then be made available.
 Two parameters are required to receive a non-null response from this route, javadoc and query.
 Javadoc refers to one of the names inside your config.json, and the query is one of the objects from the javadoc (e.g. a class or method).

 Both methods (methods, constructors) and types (classes, interfaces, enums, annotations) have two identifiers.
-The first is their name, e.g. CommandExecutor (name) or CommandExecutor#onCommand (method).
-Additionally, there's also FQN identifiers in the event of duplicate names, e.g. org.bukkit.command.CommandExecutor & org.bukkit.command.CommandExecutor#onCommand.
+The first is their name, e.g. `CommandExecutor` (name) or `CommandExecutor#onCommand` (method).
+Additionally, there's also FQN identifiers in the event of duplicate names, e.g. `org.bukkit.command.CommandExecutor` & `org.bukkit.command.CommandExecutor#onCommand`.

 When requesting from the index with a query, it'll first attempt to find a perfect match for the query (two possible matches, name or fqn).
 If it can't find one, it'll use a ratio of the levenshtein distance of the algorithm, and either the name or fqn (determined by whether the query contains periods) of every object in that javadoc. e.g.
 ```